jakobkmar/KSpigot/guide/docs/setup/gradle.md

 ### **B** The regular Spigot dependency

-Download the [BuildTools](https://hub.spigotmc.org/jenkins/job/BuildTools/) to a separate directory, navigate to this directory using your terminal and run `java -jar BuildTools.jar` in order to generate the .jar file of the Spigot server.
+Download the [BuildTools](https://hub.spigotmc.org/jenkins/job/BuildTools/) to a separate directory, navigate to this directory using your terminal and run `java -jar BuildTools.jar --rev MINECRAFT_VERSION` in order to generate the .jar file of the Spigot server.
 This file will be installed to your Maven Local repository automatically, so you can add it as dependency to your project.
 Additionally, you can copy it to anywhere else and use it to create a server.
 (More information can be found in the [Spigot Wiki](https://www.spigotmc.org/wiki/buildtools/))

 Add your Maven Local repository to your `repositories` scope: